 It is a good practice to write and share notes within 24 hours of the meeting.
 The notes should contain key points discussed, action items and takeaways.
 These notes serve to remind attendees about what happened in the meeting.

 MeetNotes allows you to share notes over email so that you can access them easily from your inbox.
-You can also share notes with other interested people, by just hitting the share button and everyone is up to speed.
+You can also share notes on Slack, both on public and private channels.
+Get everyone is up to speed in seconds.

 There is often so much to do, that we let a few things slip through the cracks.
 Agreements made at the meeting are forgotten, even before we leave the meeting room.
 You need to keep checking at regular intervals to see if action items can be completed by the agreed upon deadlines.
 Encourage your advisees to keep you informed if they feel certain action items can’t be completed on time.
 Offer help and additional resources to keep action items on track.